Valley Heights Steam Tram Rolling Stock

 Valley Heights Steam Tram Rolling Stock is a heritage-listed collection of tramway machinery at 17b Tusculum Road, Valley Heights, City of Blue Mountains, New South Wales, Australia.
 It was built from 1889 to 1891.
-The property is owned by Steam Tram and Railway Preservation (Co-op) Societ (Community Group).
+The property is owned by Steam Tram and Railway Preservation (Co-op) Society (Community Group).
 It was added to the New South Wales State Heritage Register on 21 October 2016.

 History

 In 1879 to facilitate travel to the International Exhibition, to be held in the Garden Palace in the Botanic Gardens, a steam tramline from the railway terminus to Hunter Street via Elizabeth Street was constructed as a stop-gap measure.
 The new steam tramway was an immediate success.
 Nearly half a million passengers were conveyed, an average of more than 4,000 per day.
 Further, the return on the capital invested was high around 33 per cent.

 In light of this success, a bill authorising the NSW Government to construct tramways throughout the city and its suburbs was given assent in April 1880.

 This began an era of rapid growth in the tramway network-from 2.5 kn in 1879 to almost 50 km in 1884.
 The peak of the service was reached during 1894, when the length of the tramway reached 40 mi when there were over 100 steam trams in service.
 Intense competition from horse buses saw trams racing buses along various routes.

 While the new steam trams were speedy, economical and reliable, they also had environmental impacts, causing high levels of dust, noise and smoke in the city street.

 Steam trams of the type represented in this collection of moveable heritage were particular to NSW.
 Steam tramways featured in Sydney and immediate suburbs (1879-1907), together with the Parramatta-Castle Hill (1902-1923/26), Manly-Brookvale (1903-1911), Arncliffe-Bexley (1909-1926), Cronulla-Sutherland (1909-1932), Kogarah-Sans Souci (1887-1937), Ashfield-Mortlake (1891-1901-1912).
 Systems also evolved in Newcastle and suburbs, Maitland (1909-1926).
 Plans were drawn up for systems in Wollongong and Lismore but did not eventuate.